Khushankrawat/ai-personality-discord-bot/README.md

 - ✅ Template files only
 - ✅ Example personalities are safe to share

-## 🤝 Contributing

-Feel free to submit issues or PRs!
-Want to add more personality examples?
-Create a new `.json` file in `friends_data/` and submit a PR!

 ## 📄 License

 MIT License - Feel free to use and modify!